Forge Home

 connmark

-Match the Netfilter mark value associated with the packet, accepts a mark.
+Match the Netfilter mark value associated with the packet.
+Accepts either of mark/mask or mark.

 This value will be converted to hex if it is not already.